 The book of Lamentations was written by the prophet Jeremiah, after the fall of Jerusalem.
 He writes in the first person, both as himself, and also speaking on behalf of Jerusalem herself.
 The prophet truly entered into the suffering of the city; and he certainly speaks as an eye witness.
 The book was read out in Jewish synagogues on the anniversary of the fall of Jerusalem.
+The acrostic form used by Jeremiah provides a structure to the words of lament, when structure has been removed violently from the city and its people.

 v2: She relied upon friends, heathen nations, and lovers, false gods; but they dealt treacherously with her (v19).
 She failed to trust in her God, and suffered the consequences.